Labeling Agent

 {% hint style="info" %}

-You can assign both human members and models.
+You can assign both human members and labeling agents.
 Each model counts toward your assignment limit.

 {% endhint %}